jamesfiszer/ai-chat-bot/README.md

 AI Chat Bot
 =============

 Chat bot starter template using Node.js.
-Utilizing the Facebook Messenger platform as well as converstaional AI platform from [api.ai](http://api.ai).
+Utilizing the Facebook Messenger platform and converstaional AI platform from [api.ai](http://api.ai).
 This repo was created as an expirament in chat bots and learning about Facebook's new Messeneger platform.
 Converstational AI APIs are becoming more abundant and this was a good opportunity to try one of these out as well.
 I tried [wit.ai](http://wit.ai) but it proved difficult to get up and running quickly.
 I ultimately landed to [api.ai](http://api.ai) and loved that it could carry conversational smalltalk right out the gate with no traning.

 Big thank you to [jw84](https://github.com/jw84/) for his FB Messenger tutorial [repo](https://github.com/jw84/messenger-bot-tutorial).